 In this WealthBar review, I also touched on the fact that WealthBar does have SRI options.
 While this is a definite pro for many, the extent of their SRI options will leave many investors wanting more.
 That 5% towards renewable energy sources is pretty dismal compared to, for example, RBC InvestEase which prides itself on its Responsible Investing Portfolios and places a heavy focus on choosing companies with high ESG factors and removing other companies that don’t align with SRI standards.

 That being said, when it comes to the human touch and customer service, WealthBar really does come out on top.
 The unlimited access to financial advisors is a stand-out feature and WealthBar clients are constantly applauding the WealthBar customer service.

-WealthBar is a pioneer in the world of Canadian robo advisors.
-It’s thanks to this company that so many Canadians are able to invest with minimal fees and minimal effort today.
+WealthBar is one of the pioneers in the world of Canadian robo advisors.
+It’s thanks to companies like Wealthbar that so many Canadians are able to invest with a minimal effort today.
 Unfortunately, in a few aspects, WealthBar has fallen a bit behind.
 This is readily apparent in their higher fees and limited options for SRI.
 However, as a hybrid robo advisor, WealthBar has maintained an exceptional standard for customer service.
 The human aspect that they provide is, for many, worth the extra cost in fees.